 Cliff Green Pachistima are small green shrubs that grow up to 50cm in height with a spread of 120cm.

 They like to grow in full sun to part shade on well-drained organic soils, preferably on slightly acidic rocky-sandy soil.

-These shrubs have a beautiful dark green foliage, which spreads in a ground-hugging habit.
+These shrubs have beautiful dark green foliage, which spreads in a ground-hugging habit.

-Cliff Green Pachistima are a great landscaping plant to grow around your trees.
+Cliff Green Pachistima is a great landscaping plant to grow around your trees.